-Office Hours: Tuesdays 4:15 - 5:00 pm; Thursdays 2 - 3:00 pm and by appointment.

-Email: rgw@ucsc.edu (the class will also be on Canvas)
+Office Hours: Thursday 1:30 - 3:00 pm or by appointment Email: rgw@ucsc.edu (the class will also be on Canvas)

 I. COURSE INTRODUCTION

 (1) Content

 Pragmatism attempts to undo-through critique, synthesis, and occasional silence-entrenched philosophical dichotomies such as: (1) rationalism vs. empiricism, (2) theory vs. practice, (3) fact vs. value, (4) abstract vs. concrete, (5) mind vs. body, etc. Moreover, pragmatism critiques (a) relying on the a priori, (b) separating philosophical, scientific, and everyday reasoning, and (c) reifying abstract philosophical systems.
 Pragmatic analysis focuses on concrete consequences, as well as on social and ethical context.
 Relevance and consequences, dialogue and democracy, and continuity and antiessentialism are the order of the day.